GitbookIO/jobs.gitbook.com/_posts/2015-01-15-software-engineer.md

 * HTML/CSS – not a web designer, but extremely good at implementing markup
 * Passion to automate and document everything.
 * Ability to own projects end-to-end
+* Experience with social coding tools like Git and GitHub
 * Experience developing and releasing open source software
 * Experience working with an existing open source community
 * Must be an open source pragmatist